 Because of that, he’s church mutt and, for better or for worse, a terrible Protestant, but he absolutely and utterly adores the United Church of Christ and is beyond thrilled to have found a home that takes seriously its covenant to welcome all and work for justice.

 Nate lifts weights, writes music, and reads dead languages for fun when not working.
 Nate lives with his husband Michael and their Pembroke Welsh Corgi, Calvin, in Lexington, KY, where Michael is completing his Ed.S. degree in School Psychology.
-Nate will be beginning an MA in Classics in the fall of 2018 as well.

 DISCLAIMER: This site is my personal site and my views do not necessarily represent the views of my congregation or association.